-The taxonomy of the genus Alouatta is still in dispute; it currently includes nine species: A. palliata, A. pigra, A. belzebul, A. fusca, A. caraya, A. coibensis, A. guarida, A. nigerrima and A. seniculus (Rylands et al., 2000).
+The taxonomy of the genus Alouatta is still in dispute; it previously included nine species: A. palliata, A. pigra, A. belzebul, A. fusca, A. caraya, A. coibensis, A. guarida, A. nigerrima and A. seniculus (Rylands et al., 2000).

-Subsequently Groves (2001; 2005) proposed 10 species, with A. macconelli and currently the number of recognized species was raised to 14 by Rylands and Mittermeier (2009), based on the work of Gregorin (2006) in which by coat coloration was elevated to full species status to: A. discolor, A. ululata A. juara, A. puruensis.
+Subsequently, Groves (2001; 2005) proposed 10 species, with A. macconelli, and currently the number of recognized species stands at 14 by Rylands and Mittermeier (2009), based on the work of Gregorin (2006) in which, due to coat coloration, the following were elevated to full species status: A. discolor, A. ululata A. juara, A. puruensis.

-This species is distributed from the north of the Andes in Colombia, starting from the western cordillera to the east and south, and includes Venezuela, the island of Trinidad, eastern Guianas, northern Brazilian Amazonia, Ecuador, Peru and western Purus in Brazil and Bolivia (Emmons and Feer, 1997).
-In a wide range of habitats including secondary, gallery, tropical rainforest, savanna and Andean forests (Hernández-Camacho and Cooper, 1976).
+Alouatta ssp. is distributed from the north of the Andes in Colombia, starting from the western cordillera to the east and south, and includes Venezuela, the island of Trinidad, eastern Guianas, northern Brazilian Amazonia, Ecuador, Peru and western Purus in Brazil and Bolivia (Emmons and Feer, 1997).
+They are found in a wide range of habitats including secondary, gallery, tropical rainforest, savanna and Andean forests (Hernández-Camacho and Cooper, 1976).

-Alouatta ssp. is one of the species that occupies all altitudinal levels of the mountain ranges up to 2,300 m.
-In this latitudinal range, they can be found in different types of forests, both in lowland and mountain forests, up to 3200 meters above sea level (mountainous regions located above the cloud forest level) and the Sierra Nevada de Santa Marta (Hernández-Camacho and Cooper, 1976), which highlights their great adaptability to diverse natural environments (Neville et al., 1988).
+Alouatta ssp. occupies all altitudinal levels of the mountain ranges, typically up to 2,300 m.
+In their latitudinal range, they can be found in different types of forests, both in lowland and mountain forests, and have even been found as high as 3200 meters above sea level (mountainous regions located above the cloud forest level) and the Sierra Nevada de Santa Marta (Hernández-Camacho and Cooper, 1976), which highlights their great adaptability to diverse natural environments (Neville et al., 1988).

 Howler Monkey Feeding